mufeedali/ramsh/README.md

 # Ramesh

-Ramesh is a... idk yet ig...
+Ramesh is a PMKID cracking software built specifically for GNOME.

 ## Documentation